A mutation-selection model for general genotypes with recombination: Example III: Demographic selective costs

-An important issue for demographic applications is whether the solution $\rho_t$, $t \ge 0$, of \eqref{model_informal} converges to an equilibrium $\rho_\infty$ as $t \rightarrow \infty$ and, if so, what are the features of that equilibrium -- in particular, what we can say about $\mathbb{E}[\ell_x(X^{\rho_\infty})]$, the probability that a randomly chosen individual from the equilibrium population lives beyond age $x$.
-It is not hard to show that if the limit $\rho_\infty$ exists, then it must be absolutely continuous with respect to the mutation rate measure $\nu$ and have a Radon-Nikodym derivative $r_\infty$ that satisfies

-We study such equilibria further in Section~\ref{SS:equilibrium_demographic} in and in \cite{walls, vitalrates}.
-In particular, we show in \cite{walls} that if $\M = \mathbb{R}_+$, the mutation rate measure $\nu$ is absolutely continuous with respect to Lebesgue measure, and $\theta$ is of the form $\theta(m,x) = \eta(m) \indic_{x \ge m}$, so that we consider mutations which each provide a point mass increment to the hazard at a specific age, then the equilibrium equation turns out to be equivalent to a second-order, non-linear, ordinary differential equation in one variable that can be solved explicitly.
+An important issue for demographic applications is whether the solution $\rho_t$, $t \ge 0$, of \eqref{E:model_informal} converges to an equilibrium $\rho_{*}$ as $t \rightarrow \infty$ and, if so, what are the features of that equilibrium. \glossary{$\rho_{*}$} In particular, what we can say about $\mathbb{E}[\ell_x(X^{\rho_{*}})]$, the probability that a randomly chosen individual from the equilibrium population lives beyond age $x$?
+It is not hard to show that if the limit $\rho_{*}$ exists, then it must be absolutely continuous with respect to the mutation rate measure $\nu$ and have a Radon-Nikodym derivative $r_{*}$ that satisfies \glossary{$r_{*}$} We study such equilibria further in Section~\ref{SS:equilibrium_demographic} and in \cite{walls, vitalrates}.
+In particular, in \cite{walls}, we consider mutations which each provide a point mass increment to the hazard at a specific age.
+When $\M = \mathbb{R}_+$ and the mutation rate measure $\nu$ is absolutely continuous with respect to Lebesgue measure, and $\theta$ is of the form $\theta(m,x) = \eta(m) \indic_{\{x \ge m\}}$, (where, as before, $\indic_A $ is the indicator function of the set $A$) the equilibrium equation turns out to be equivalent to a second-order, non-linear, ordinary differential equation in one variable that can be solved explicitly for $r_{*}$.